 NOTE 2: After reaching the maximum number of allowed retransmissions, whether the initiating UE releases this A2X PC5 unicast link depends on its implementation.

-b) For the same A2X PC5 unicast link, if the initiating UE receives an A2X DIRECT LINK IDENTIFIER UPDATE REQUEST message during the A2X PC5 unicast link identifier update procedure, the initiating UE shall stop the timer Tasdf and abort the A2X PC5 unicast link identifier update procedure.
+b) For the same A2X PC5 unicast link, if the initiating UE receives an A2X DIRECT LINK IDENTIFIER UPDATE REQUEST message during the A2X PC5 unicast link identifier update procedure, the initiating UE shall stop the timer T5306 and abort the A2X PC5 unicast link identifier update procedure.
 Following handling is implementation dependent, e.g., the initiating UE waits for an implementation dependent time for initiating a new A2X PC5 unicast link identifier update procedure, if still needed.

 NOTE 3: The implementation dependent timer value needs to be set to avoid further collisions (e.g. random timer value).

-c) For the same A2X PC5 unicast link, if the initiating UE receives an A2X DIRECT LINK RELEASE REQUEST message after the initiation of A2X PC5 unicast link identifier update procedure, the initiating UE shall stop the timer Tasdf and abort the A2X PC5 unicast link identifier update procedure and proceed with the A2X PC5 unicast link release procedure.
+c) For the same A2X PC5 unicast link, if the initiating UE receives an A2X DIRECT LINK RELEASE REQUEST message after the initiation of A2X PC5 unicast link identifier update procedure, the initiating UE shall stop the timer T5306 and abort the A2X PC5 unicast link identifier update procedure and proceed with the A2X PC5 unicast link release procedure.

 Editor's note (pCR , UAS_Ph2): security requirements to be added based on SA3 conclusions when available.